Good Week @ 996Outpost.com

 Re: Good Week @ 996Outpost.com

-Safe to assume you spent last weekend with the exhaust?5chn3ll wrote: ↑Fri Sep 16, 2022 11:32 am My battery is kaput.
+5chn3ll wrote: Fri Sep 16, 2022 11:32 am My battery is kaput.
 I had it on the maintainer, but it's not holding a charge - and I tried to start it anyway.

 Which blew out my fuel trims and emissions readiness status.